Google has come up with another Chrome browser-based web experiment - and this one let's anyone try their hand at music-making.

 Song Maker is pretty easy to figure out, even for kids.
 The sequencer has two parts: one for melody, and a bar at the bottom for rhythm.
 For each one, you can select different musical options, and then draw your notes using your mouse, keyboard, or finger.

-It's a simple way for anyone to make and share a song.
+It's a simple way for anyone to make and share a song, so have a go and let us know how you get on in the comments below.